How to modify your scanner or receiver with a discriminator output

 If you want to monitor digital modes that use FSK or PSK (e.g. POCSAG, FLEX, ERMES and AIS), you get the best results if you use the unfiltered audio from your receiver.
 You can find that signal at the discriminator of your receiver.
 A discriminator is the 'heart' of an FM receiver.
 After the discriminator, audio filters and amplifiers follow that may heavily distort a digital signal.
 If you want to decode and monitor digital (FSK and PSK) systems seriously, a discriminator tap is an absolute prerequisite.

 Only a few scanners have a discriminator output as a standard feature.
 In most cases, you need to 'operate' on your scanner to make the discriminator signal available to the outside world.
-On this site, you can find pictures and descriptions of almost 150 scanners, receivers, pagers and (marine) VHF transceivers that I modified with a discriminator tap.
+On this site, you can find pictures and descriptions of over 200 scanners, receivers, pagers and (marine) VHF transceivers that I modified with a discriminator tap.

 PagingSeveral paging standards exist.
 The most common ones are:

 AIS (Automatic Identification System) is a shipboard broadcast system using GMSK.
 It operates in the VHF maritime band.
 With the right software, you can plot the positions of ships received on a map.

 On this page, you'll find more information how to decode and monitor AIS signals.